spax021/OrangeHRM/OrangeHRM/README.md

 1. **TestVerifyUserCanCloseAboutPopup**: Verify that a user can close the "About" popup.
 2. **TestVerifyAboutSection**: Verify the version information in the "About" section.
 3. **TestLogoutUser**: Verify that a user can log out from the system.
-   - **Description**: This test navigates to the user dashboard, clicks the logout button, and verifies that the user is logged out successfully.

 # API Test Cases